AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/10/page02.md

 ### Task 6: Use existing pipeline and walk through real Azure ML Designer errors

+In this task, you will intentionally introduce and resolve common errors in an Azure ML pipeline to build debugging and troubleshooting skills.
+You will observe system behavior, apply fixes, and reflect on how these errors impact model training and evaluation.

 - Intentionally break the pipeline
 - Record the error message and observations